aznmahou/OpticalFlowTracking/README.md

 # OpticalFlowTracking
 This repository contains two programs with vehicular tracking based the sparse and dense optical flow algorithms of Lucas-Kanade and Gunnar-Farneback.
 Five test videos are also provided along with a paper written about these programs.

+Refer to the paper "Optical Flow Based Vehicular Tracking" for all aspects of the programs including limitations, advantages and possible improvements.

  Please note that video 4 and 5 have been compressed to allow upload to GitHub as it was limited to 25 MB.

 # Requirements